Nikhil-Ashodariya/Factory-Pattern/README.md

 # Factory-Pattern
-Factory Pattern is implemented in java
+Factory Pattern is implemented in java language